Nisenan People Tribute

 Northwestern California University is headquartered in a building that sits alongside the Sacramento River on ancestral tribal land of the Nisenan people.
 The location is near the site of Pushune, the tribe’s most significant village in the Sacramento region.
 The Nisenan inhabited the area for at least 2,000 years before Spaniards and colonizing Americans arrived.
 It is estimated that the native ancestors of the Nisenan arrived in the area as early as 9,000 years ago.

 Nisenan tribal lands extend from the Sacramento River in the west to the Sierra Mountains in the east, and then south to the Cosumnes River north of Elk Grove, with the northern reach going out to somewhere between the northern fork of the Yuba River and the southern fork of the Feather River.

 Pushune was the dominant village of the Nisipowinan (Nisenan) on the northern bank of the American River.
-They called the river both Natomon meaning “Clearwater” and Kum Sayo which in their language meant “Roundhouse River.”
+They called the river Kum Sayo which in their language meant “Roundhouse River.”
+The name they most frequently used to refer to themselves, and the location where they lived, was Natoma, meaning "the people of the north" place.
 The village was comprised of dome-shaped homes, sweat houses and acorn granaries on raised mounds and controlled the mouth of the American River at its confluence with the Sacramento River.
 Dwellings and structures of the village likely reached the grounds on which the school facility now sits.